Large-scale derivative-free optimization using random subspace methods

 Lecturer

-My research is in numerical analysis, particularly nonconvex and derivative-free optimization.
+My research is in numerical analysis and data science, particularly nonconvex and derivative-free optimization.